kalaitzisxristos/project-phoenix/CONTRIBUTING.md

     * Provide a clear title and a brief description of the changes.
     * If the PR addresses an existing issue, link to it in the description.

+---

 ## Coding Standards

 * **Java**: Adhere to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 * **APIs**: All RESTful APIs must be clearly defined and follow standard conventions for HTTP verbs and status codes.
-* **Logging**: All services must use structured JSON logging for effective parsing and analysis in Loki.
+* **Logging**: All services should be configured for structured JSON logging to prepare for a centralized solution. **Note**: While the long-term goal is to use Loki, its installation is currently deferred (see ADR-003).
+For now, inspect logs using `kubectl logs`.